datapartyjs/dataparty-blog/content/blog/snoop-unto-them.md

 Below you can watch our talk "Snoop unto them as they snoop unto you".
 The [talk](https://media.defcon.org/DEF%20CON%2031/DEF%20CON%2031%20video%20and%20slides/DEF%20CON%2031%20-%20Snoop%20on%20to%20them%2C%20as%20they%20snoop%20on%20to%20us%20-%20Alan%20Meekins.mp4), [slides](https://media.defcon.org/DEF%20CON%2031/DEF%20CON%2031%20presentations/nullagent%20rekcahdam%20-%20Snoop%20on%20to%20them%20as%20they%20snoop%20on%20to%20us.pdf), [files](https://media.defcon.org/DEF%20CON%2031/DEF%20CON%2031%20presentations/nullagent%20rekcahdam%20-%20Snoop%20on%20to%20them%20as%20they%20snoop%20on%20to%20us/) and [code](https://rfparty.xyz/) are also available for download.

+Update: The talk is now [available in 1080p HD on YouTube, watch here](https://youtu.be/cO1JSzAdPM8?si=ngK29l2mt41G1rbB).

 {{< rawhtml >}}

 <video width=100% poster="/images/defcon-31-snoop-unto-them/podium-1.png" controls>